 Reports and photos

-Reports may include the details you submit, optional photos, and approximate location information when device geolocation is allowed.
+Reports may include the details you submit, photos submitted with the report, and approximate location information when device geolocation is allowed.

 Direct contact